LongbinChen/houzz-durian/README.md

 ### Module

-A module is a predefined process, wrapped with a yaml file defintion, with specified input/output and command lines to run the module
+A module is a predefined code, wrapped with a yaml file interface definition, with specified input/output and command lines to run the module

 ```
 input: